-It is important for us to help achieve the NSW Government's broader objectives for the Northern Rivers, and align our activities with their regional plans.
+It is important for us to help achieve the NSW Government's broader objectives for the Northern Rivers, and align our activities with regional plans.

-These state plans talk about the need for improved public transport, keeping people healthy, improving family and community services, improving infrastructure, strengthening our local environment and communities, and providing accountable government.
+These state plans talk about the need for improved public transport, keeping people healthy, better family and community services, improved infrastructure, strengthening our local environment and communities, and providing accountable government.